 The tipping ceremony occurs the last night on the mountain, after the summit day.
 The group will receive two envelopes.
 One envelope is for tips for the guides and cooks.
 The other envelope is for tips for all porters.

 Each envelope will have a form attached detailing the number of staff in each role.
 The clients should then fill in the amount of tip money to give each person.
-One representative from your party, a spokesperson, should collect the tip money from the group and place the total tip money into the corresponding envelopes (see attached forms).
+Note that the actual money is not placed into the envelopes at this time.
+The envelopes only contain the tip distribution sheets.

 The guide will assemble the entire staff.
 It is customary for the spokesperson to say a word of thanks to the staff.
 The guide will translate.
 Then the spokesperson shall hand one envelope to the lead guide and the other envelope to porters' representative.

 Once back at the hotel, one representative from your party should collect the tip money from the group and give the total tip money to the lead guide.
 Tips can be made in US dollars or Tanzanian Shillings.
 It is very important that US bills be new, crisp and untorn.
 Do not tip with marked, wrinkled, torn or old (older than 2002) US bills; they are not accepted in the country.
 It is very helpful to bring an assortment of dollar denominations for tipping.